 Listing your home at market value and holding offers is not likely to give you the sale price you’d want.
 This is because buyers don’t see value in competing for a home that’s already at market value.

-However, listing at $500,000 and holding offers may not work.
+However, listing at $500,000 and holding offers may not be a good idea.
 It won’t provide buyers with the value they’re looking for and they may be reluctant to submit an offer.
 After all, they compete and don’t want to pay “too much”.

-Unfortunately those who are likely getting into the market for the first time are feeling the pinch.
+Unfortunately first time home buyers are feeling the pinch.
 Many millennials are realizing the lowest priced homes seem to be the most competitive.
+In order to be competitive they need to drop some key offer components such as a home inspection or financing condition.

 Working with Guelph real estate agents that know the market is key here.
 Sometimes, other market forces could thwart the effectiveness of holding offers.
 This could be something simple such as a similar home coming on the market at the same time as yours.